plasticrake/homebridge-tplink-smarthome/README.md

   ////////////////////////////////
-  "addCustomCharacteristics": true, // Adds energy monitoring characteristics viewable in Eve app "inUseThreshold": 0,       // (Watts) For plugs that support energy monitoring (HS110), min power draw for OutletInUse "switchModels": ["HS200", "HS210", "HS220"], // Matching models are created in homekit as a switch instead of an outlet "timeout": 15               // (seconds) communication timeout }]
+  "addCustomCharacteristics": true, // Adds energy monitoring characteristics viewable in Eve app "inUseThreshold": 0,       // (Watts) For plugs that support energy monitoring (HS110), min power draw for OutletInUse "switchModels": ["HS200", "HS210"], // Matching models are created in homekit as a Switch instead of an Outlet "timeout": 15               // (seconds) communication timeout }]
 ```